appunite/Loudius/README.md

 2. `$ echo 'export CLIENT_SECRET=you know what' >> ~/.zshenv`
 3. `$ echo $CLIENT_SECRET`
 4. Restart your computer.

+## 🧑🏻‍🎓 Contributing

+We believe that there is no ideal code and that every code can be improved.
+Therefore, we welcome every issue and new idea.
+We encourage you to open a new issue or pull request, as we can all learn from each other.

 ## ⭐️ License